Superintendent's District Update - November 2019

-The Falls City Public Schools held its regular monthly meeting on Monday, February 12th, 2018.
+The Falls City Public Schools held its regular monthly board meeting on November 13, 2019.
 Here are the highlights of the meeting.

 The District 56 Board of Education acted on several items before concluding the regular meeting.